-A Workout in Only 30 Minutes Really Is Effective If You Do It Right!
+A 30 Minute Workout Is All You Need If You Do It Right!

 Which 30 Minute Workouts Are Best?

-Two Pilates Methods But Only One Is A 30 Minute Workout
+Two Pilates Methods But Only One Offers a 30 Minute Workout

 Pilates is actually two exercise methods.
 One involves special apparatus invented by Joseph Pilates, such as the ‘Reformer’ and the ‘Cadillac.’
-The other method requires no equipment, and it was actually the first method created by Joe Pilates – apparatus came later.
-Interestingly, it is said that Joe first created equipment for those who couldn’t do the mat routine due to physical challenges.
+The other method - the mat routine - requires no equipment, and it was actually the first method created by Joe Pilates.
+Apparatus came later.
+Interestingly, it is said that Joe first created equipment only for those who couldn't do the mat routine due to physical challenges.
 He created 34 mat exercises.
 Subsequent instructors added variations so that today the mat program includes over 50 generally accepted exercises.

 Only the mat exercises provide a complete workout in just 30 minutes and here's why.

-Once learned, the mat program takes only 30 minutes because no machinery is used and thus you’re not pausing to make ajustments.
-You move from execise to exercise without pause.
-You use your own body for resistance making your workout extremely efficient, adding a cardio component by maintaining that all-important ‘Target Heart Rate‘ for the duration of your workout.
+Once learned, the mat program takes only 30 minutes because no machinery is used and thus you're not pausing to make adjustments.
+You move from exercise to exercise without pause.
+You use your own body for resistance making your workout extremely efficient, adding a cardio component by maintaining that all-important 'Target Heart Rate' for the duration of your workout.

-Pilates mat exercises combine cardio, strength building and stretching into one workout.
-Not only that, Pilates primarily uses a particular kind of muscle strengthening known as ‘eccentric contraction’ which research has found to be better in terms of more strength, less risk of injury and a speedier recovery time.
+Pilates mat exercises combine cardio, strength building, and stretching - everything the body needs - in one workout.
+Not only that, Pilates primarily uses a particular kind of muscle workout known as ‘eccentric contraction’ which research has found to be better in terms of more strength, less risk of injury, and speedier recovery time.

-Likewise, Pilates uses a special kind of stretching know as ‘dynamic stretch’ which research has found to be superior because it results in greater range of motion in less time and with less discomfort.
-Plus Joseph Pilates created a way to exercise that trains the mind as well as the body, a way of exercising that remains unique outside of the martial arts.
+Pilates also uses a special kind of stretching know as ‘dynamic stretch’ which research has found to be superior, because it results in greater range of motion in less time and with less discomfort.
+To top it all off, Pilates trains the mind as well as the body - there's nothing quite like it apart from the martial arts.

-Pilates focuses on core strength and in particular a couple of muscle groups that are ignored by nearly every other exercise method.
-These muscles are crucial for the relief of most back pain – the transverse abdoninus also known as the inner abdominal muscles, the inner obliques, and the iliopsoas.
-Studies also show that slow and controlled movement so characteristic of Pilates also relieves most joint pain without causing further joint damage, unlike so many other forms of exercise.
+Pilates focuses on core strength and in particular three muscle groups ignored by nearly every other exercise method.
+These muscles are crucial for the relief of most back pain - the transverse abdominus (also known as the inner abdominal muscles), the inner obliques, and the iliopsoas.
+Studies also show that slow and controlled movement so characteristic of Pilates relieves most joint pain without causing further joint damage.
 This is why physical therapists prescribe Pilates exercises for rehabilitation – nothing else works as well.

 Pilates For the Older Body